minerbadd/MUSE/data/muse/docs/lib/net.md

 --:- activate range -> _Add borders from west and north to east and south of range for Minecraft forceload._

---:- book name label from to span? item??... ->  _Spanned range with (default) items as properties; return cost less bank._
+--:- book name label from to [span [item ...] ] -> _Spanned range with (default) items as properties; return cost less bank._

---:- port booking -> _As provided in booking, consume player inventory to teleport entities from one area to another._
+--:- port booking -> _As laid out in booking, consume player inventory to teleport entities from one area to another._